Samiikshyaa/2D-transformation/README.md

 #### ROTATION

+### Sub folder
-#### Inside the sub folder it contains the subtraction of the binary numbers using 2's complement and the screenshot of the output.
+It contains the subtraction of the binary numbers using ##2's complement and the screenshot of the output.

 # Walking Man carrying ballons